klanderfri/CardReaderLibrary/README.md

 a similar class derived from the SystemMethods class!

 ### Test Data
-A zip files with test data (aka photos of MtG cards) can be downloaded from the link below. http://tankarochkuriosa.se/documents/mtg-cards.zip (102 MB)
+A zip files with test data (aka photos of *Magic: the Gathering*-cards) can be downloaded from the link below. http://tankarochkuriosa.se/documents/mtg-cards.zip (102 MB)

 ### About Compile Warnings